 The strings formed can be compared to the 2nd Hebb’s postulate stating “Neurons that fire together, wire together”, as they group together using the exact timestamp.
 The pattern structure which is a linear juxtapositioning of tags and degree of weights (tag assemblies) can be compared to the Hebbian Engrams (Cell Assemblies) stated in Hebb’s 3rd postulate

-In the case of existing data, the value of each unit parameters is computed using the new values over existing aggregated value to arrive at the new synthesized value.
+In the case of existing data, the value of each of the unit parameters is computed using the new values over existing aggregated value to arrive at the new synthesized value.
 For all the exact matches, the strength of the relationship grows by 1.
-For all new values of the existing unit parameter, a new relationship is established, if the value is unique.
+For all new values of the existing unit parameter, a new relationship is established if the value is unique.
 This detect-and-match technique can quickly help the machine identify the object or its behavior.

 During the match, the overlay highlights the similarities and the differences between two strings.
 For every unique difference of a string, it creates a new node and auto-labels the unique combination.
 In the case of an exact match between both strings that are compared, no unique label is created.
-However, for every similarity of an attribute within the unit string, the machine groups similar attributes to create a category, in the name of the attribute.
-These categories are created at all levels of string ranging across the unit, sensory, object and memory strings.
+However, for every similarity of an attribute within the unit string, the machine groups similar attributes to create a category in the name of the attribute.
+These categories are created at all levels of a string type ranging across the unit, sensory, object and memory strings.
 This allows the machine to classify at every stage and maintain clusters of similar attributes.